-Last January, I wrote a post about Generosity and Marriage, and how – according to researchers at the University of Virginia’s National Marriage Project – even the simplest act of giving (like making your spouse a cup of coffee in the morning) can be a huge factor in your marital happiness.
+Last January, I wrote a post about Generosity and Marriage, and how even the simplest act of giving – like making your spouse a cup of coffee in the morning – can be a huge factor in your marital happiness.

 But what about football?
-Can going to the big game with your spouse – or even watching it on TV – bode well for a relationship?
-I’m no sociologist, but this past weekend three things happened to make me think that football represents a prime opportunity for generous living, and could well be a sign of a healthy relationship.
+Can going to the big game with your spouse (or even watching it on TV) bode well for a relationship?
+Based on three things that happened this past weekend, I would answer that one with a definite Yes.

-First, I saw a car commercial where this cute girl picks up a guy, presumably for a date.
+First, I saw a car commercial where this cute girl picks up a guy for a date.
 En route, she discusses the strengths of their team’s rushing offense while using the rear-view mirror to apply eye black.
 When they finally reach their destination – a stadium – the guy is speechless.
 It’s the date of his dreams: a pretty girl, talking sports, taking him to a football game!
-Granted, the ad wasn’t real, but if you could have seen how incredibly happy the guy was – what a gift the girl had given him – you would know why I have no idea what sort of car she was driving?
+Do I remember what sort of car she was driving?
 Not at all.
 But I will never forget the guy’s face in the passenger seat.
 He was soooo happy.

-The second thing that happened was that my pal Anne Ferrell, who is married to the Alex Trebek of sports (Bob can name just about every college mascot in the country, from the UC Santa Cruz Banana Slugs to the Fighting Pickles of UNC’s School of the Arts), told me that she has undertaken a “30-Day Challenge” in which she’s trying to soak up as much football intel as she can.
+The second thing that happened was that my pal Anne Ferrell, who is married to the Alex Trebek of sports (Bob can name just about every college mascot in the country, from the UC Santa Cruz Banana Slugs to the Fighting Pickles of UNC’s School of the Arts), told me that she doing a “30-Day Challenge” to soak up as much football intel as she can.
 Players, coaches, weekend highlights – they’re all on her list.
 (If you could have heard her discussing Navy’s triple option offense on Saturday, you would know what a dedicated student she is.)
 Needless to say, Bob (who played for Navy and still holds like 17 records) is thrilled.

-And the third thing that happened – the third football thing in 48 hours that made me think there might be a pattern here – was that, on Sunday, I got a text from my girlfriend, Dee, who got married last summer:
+And the third thing – the third football thing in 48 hours that made me think that the sport has clear implications for romantic relationships – was a text I received from my girlfriend, Dee, who got married last summer:

-“I realized,” she explained, in answer to my question, “that if I wanted to see my husband in the fall, I would need to watch football.
+“I realized,” she explained when I asked, “that if I wanted to see my husband in the fall, I would need to watch football.
 Because that’s what he does.
 On like five different TVs.
 And so I asked him to teach me the game.”

 (And apparently he did, with great enthusiasm, because she went into a long explanation of who all the players were, what they were supposed to do, and – did I know this already? – that they had four chances to go ten yards every time!
 Dee thought that was good stuff.)

-In each of these cases – the car ad, the 30-Day Challenge, and the football tutorial – the men were overjoyed.
+In each of these cases – the car ad, the 30-Day Challenge, and the newlywed football tutorial – the men were overjoyed.
 No surprise there.
-But what captivated me (and what gives credence to the whole “’Tis better to give” finding in the National Marriage Project) was how utterly giddy the women were.
+But what captivated me (and what gives credence to the whole “’Tis better to give” thing) was how utterly giddy the women were.

-Dee hasn’t been this excited about television since, I don’t know, she watched that woman sew clothes for a squirrel in My Strange Addiction.
-Anne Ferrell has mastered so many plays that she could coach her own team by now; I bet she even knows what a “slotback” is.
-(I don’t.)
+Dee hasn’t been this excited about television since she watched that woman sew clothes for a squirrel in My Strange Addiction.
+Anne Ferrell has mastered so many plays that she could coach her own team.
 And that girl in the car ad?
 I don’t think she was acting.
 She loved it that she could make her fake boyfriend’s day.

 Proverbs 11:25 says, “A generous person will prosper; whoever refreshes others will be refreshed.”

-Maybe the National Marriage Project should adopt that line as their motto.
+Maybe every married couple should adopt that line as their motto.
 Because these gals started learning about football as a love-gift for their men, but honestly?
 They’re the ones reaping the blessings!
 They know the joy of making someone happy.
 The satisfaction that comes with learning something new.
 And the sheer delight of spending time (and, one would hope, eating nachos) with a guy that they love.